hyperledger/fabric/docs/source/upgrade_to_one_point_one.rst

 Procedure for Upgrading from v1.0.x
 ===================================

+.. note:: When we use the term "upgrade" in this documentation, we're primarily referring
+          to changing the **version** of a component (for example, going from a 1.0.x binary to a 1.1 binary).
+The term "update", on the other hand, refers not to versions but to **changes**, such as updating a channel configuration or a deployment script.

-At a high level, upgrading a Fabric network can be performed with the following sequence.
+At a high level, upgrading a Fabric network to v1.1 can be performed by following these
+steps:

- * Update orderers, peers, and fabric-ca.  These updates may be done in parallel.
+ * Upgrade binaries for orderers, peers, and fabric-ca. These upgrades may be done in parallel.
- * Update client SDKs.
+ * Upgrade client SDKs.
  * Enable v1.1 channel capability requirements.
- * (Optional) Update the Kafka cluster.
+ * (Optional) Upgrade the Kafka cluster.

-While the above represents a best practice of the order in which to perform an update from version 1.0.x to version 1.1, it’s worth first understanding the concept of “Capability Requirements” to know how and why it’s important to update to new versions and/or incorporate new components into your network (i.e., the orderer system channel), or individual channels.
+While the above represents a best practice of the order in which to perform an upgrade from version 1.0.x to version 1.1, it’s worth first understanding the concept of “Capability Requirements” to know how and why it’s important to upgrade to new versions and/or incorporate new components into your network (i.e., the orderer system channel), or individual channels.